X-ray showing hip impingement (FAI)

 Femoroacetabular impingement (FAI) of the hip, also known as hip impingement, occurs when extra bone forms along one or both sides of the hip joint.

 The hip joint is made up of the ball of the femur bone and the acetabulum (socket) of the pelvis.
-The extra bone causes the ball and socket to have an irregular shape.
-This causes a mismatch between the two bones, causing the bones to rub against each other during certain activities.
-Over time, the rubbing can cause joint damage and pain.
+The extra bone causes the ball and socket to have an irregular shape during motion.
+The pinching and repetitive friction can cause pain and damage to the joint over time.

 Types of FAI

-Extra bone can form on the neck of the femur (CAM Lesion), edge of the socket (Pincer Lesion) or both.
+Impingement can be caused by bone on the neck of the femur (CAM Lesion), edge of the socket (Pincer Lesion) or both.

-- Pincer: In Pincer-type impingement, extra bone forms along the outside rim of the acetabulum (socket).
-There is a rim of thick cartilage tissue called the labrum that sits on the outside rim of the socket.
-When there is extra bone along the socket the labrum can become crushed and damaged.
+• Pincer: In Pincer-type impingement, extra bone forms along the outside rim of the acetabulum (socket).
+The labrum is a ring of thick cartilage that is also on the rim of the socket.
+During pincer impingement, the labrum can be pinched up against the femur during activity and motion, causing crushing and tearing.

 Causes of Hip Impingement